Should I be screened for lung cancer?

 Lung cancer is the leading cause of cancer death in the United States.
 Lung cancer is frequently diagnosed after it has spread.
 74% of lung cancer diagnoses in the U.S. happen in stage 3 or 4.

 The goal of lung cancer screening is to enable the detection of lung cancer before it has spread.
-If the disease is caught before it spreads, the likelihood of surviving five years improves from 20 percent to 55 percent or higher.
+If the disease is caught before it spreads, the likelihood of surviving five years or more improves greatly!

-A recently released study, The Nelson Lung Cancer Screening Study (2018) showed that annual lung cancer screening with low-dose computed tomography in high-risk patients reduced lung cancer deaths by 26 percent in men and up to 61 percent in women (up to a 44 percent reduction overall if male and female cohorts were evenly split).
-Given that the American Cancer Society predicts 160,000 lung cancer deaths in the US in 2018, widespread screening could save up to 65,000 American lives each year.
+One study, The Nelson Lung Cancer Screening Study (2018) showed that annual lung cancer screening with low-dose computed tomography in high-risk patients reduced lung cancer deaths by 26 percent in men and up to 61 percent in women (up to a 44 percent reduction overall if male and female cohorts were evenly split).
+Given that the American Cancer Society predicts 130,000 lung cancer deaths in the US each year, better screening uptake could save tens of thousands of American lives each year.

 A Breath of Hope is working diligently to expand lung cancer screening criteria so that more people will be eligible.
 In the meantime, please educate yourself if you are ineligible for screening.
 Understanding what symptoms look like could lead to earlier detection and better odds of beating lung cancer.

-A Breath of Hope Partners that provide preventative lung screening with doctor referrals:
+A Breath of Hope MN Partners with lung screening programs:

 How do I know if I should be screened?